Since 2001

 1. Choose themes with broad, lasting appeal

 The safest themes in the Orlando corridor are those with decades of demand: space exploration, underwater/ocean, tropical/jungle, princess/fairy tale, pirates, and sports.
-Disney-adjacent communities can leverage Mickey-inspired (not trademarked) designs, Star Wars, and Marvel elements via officially licensed décor.
+Disney-adjacent communities can use classic mouse-inspired (not trademarked) designs, space-themed, and superhero elements via officially licensed décor.
 Avoid hyper-specific trends that will feel dated in 2 years — the "unicorn" theme that peaked in 2020 is now a listing liability.

 2